MazrimT/sql_style_guide/README.md

 This is a generic style that should work for most SQL-type databases.
 For some, like SQL Server where you can do "alias = source" instead of "source as alias" some things and be turned around.

+Nothing in this repo is anything other than my personal opinions.

 ## Zen of Python inspired
 The first part of the Zen of Python states that:
 ```